Social media: HR guide

 - That the policy applies to business use as well as private use when the activities could affect the business.

-- That social media must not be used in ways which would mean that other policies (such as anti-harassment and anti-bullying, disciplinary, data protection and internet and monitoring) are breached.
+- That social media must not be used in ways which would mean that other policies (such as policies on anti-harassment and anti-bullying, disciplinary, data protection and internet and monitoring) are breached.

 - Prohibited uses such as making comments which are discriminatory, derogatory or defamatory about the business, staff or third parties.